Syzygies in Hilbert schemes of complete intersections: Decomposition of monomial ideals

 \section{Decomposition of monomial ideals}

-We introduce an inductive decomposition of monomial ideals in Clements-Lindstr\"om rings.
-This decomposition is particularly effective for strongly stable and (almost) lex ideals; it will play a fundamental role in the construction of expansive ideals in Section \ref{SectionExpansivePoint}.
+We introduce a recursive decomposition of ideals in Clements-Lindstr\"om rings.
+This decomposition is particularly effective for strongly stable and almost lex ideals, and it will play a fundamental role in our study of syzygies in the subsequent sections.

-For the rest of the paper, we fix the following notation:
+\begin{notation} For the rest of the paper, we fix the following rings:

-where $n \in \NN$ and $d_1 \leq d_2 \leq \cdots \leq d_{n}$ is any sequence with $d_i \in \NN\cup \{\infty\}$.
-In other words, we will always set $d_{n+1} = \infty$, so that $x_{n+1}^{d_{n+1}}=0$ and it will be omitted.
-In this way, the Clements-Lindstr\"om rings $R$ and $\ovR$ always have positive Krull dimension, whereas the Clements-Lindstr\"om ring $\wR$ may be Artinian.
-The rings $\ovR$ and $\ovS$ are defined only if $n>0$.
-When $n=0$ we have $R=S = \Bbbk[x_1]$, and the only saturated ideals are the zero ideal and the unit ideal.
-Observe that $\ovS$ and $\ovR$ are algebra retracts of $S$ and $R$, respectively, and they may be regarded either as subrings or as factor rings; similarly for $\wS$ and $\wR$.
-By abuse of notation, the symbols $x_i$ will be used to denote elements in different rings.

-Since $R = \wR[x_{n+1}]$ there is a tight relation between invariants of ideals of $R$ and $\wR$; we summarize the main formulas in the following remark.